Henilv/Henilv.github.io/README.md

-# henil vedant   - security research assistant, syracuse university
+# henil vedant   - security researcher

 Cyber security engineer with hands-on offensive and defensive practices with foundations in networking/routing protocols.